 Last week, we talked about getting energized with yoga.
 Today, we are going to talk about supporting a healthy lifestyle through the practice of yoga.

 With this being said, it would be an overstatement to imply that practicing yoga is the easy way to, say, quit smoking or to start exercising regularly.
 If that were the case, yoga would be ideal!
-Yoga simply says that based on rational and scientific cause and effect
+Yoga simply shows that based on rational and scientific cause and effect

 Now, this post isn’t an anti-smoking post and if you’ve struggled with smoking then please don’t be offended by any of this.
 There is no attempt here at all to imply that quitting smoking is easy or just a matter of willpower.
 If it were that easy, then there wouldn’t be hotlines or addictive centers to help people quit.
 Scientists have proven that there is a true physical addiction that is in place.
 Alongside that, there is also an emotional addiction that can be just as strong if not stronger.